Clarkson Valley, MO

 239 people

-As of 2023, 7.75% of Clarkson Valley, MO residents (201 people) were born outside of the United States, which is lower than the national average of 13.8%.
+As of 2023, 7.75% of Clarkson Valley, MO residents (201 people) were born outside of the United States, which is approximately the same as the national average of 13.8%.
 In 2022, the percentage of foreign-born citizens in Clarkson Valley, MO was 9.16%, meaning that the rate has been decreasing.

 The following chart shows the percentage of foreign-born residents in Clarkson Valley, MO compared to that of it's neighboring and parent geographies.